Platform Equinix is physically and virtually integrated with the partners and services that matter.Discover Platform Equinix

 ISO 50001, the most current version being ISO 50001:2011, specifies requirements for establishing, implementing, maintaining and improving an energy management system, whose purpose is to enable an organisation to follow a systematic approach in achieving continual improvement of energy performance, including efficiency, use and consumption.
 It has been designed to be used independently, but it can be aligned or integrated with other management systems.

 ISO 9001 is a certified quality management system (QMS) for organisations who want to demonstrate their ability to consistently provide products and services that meet the needs of their customers and other relevant stakeholders.

 NIST 800-53 is published by the National Institute of Standards and Technology, which creates and promotes the standards used by federal agencies to implement the Federal Information Security Management Act (FISMA) and manage other programs designed to protect information and promote information security.
 Agencies are expected to meet NIST guidelines and standards within one year of publication.
 National security is not included in these standards.

-SS 564 helps organizations in Singapore establish systems and processes to improve the energy efficiency of their data centers.
-The standard, modeled after the global ISO 50001 certification system, outlines a detailed framework for data center energy and environmental management that's tailored to conditions in Singapore.
+SS 564 helps organisations in Singapore establish systems and processes to improve the energy efficiency of their data centres.
+The standard, modelled after the global ISO 50001 certification system, outlines a detailed framework for data centre energy and environmental management that's tailored to conditions in Singapore.

-As an independent advisory organization, Uptime Institute is focused on improving the performance, efficiency, and reliability of the business critical infrastructure that underlies today’s global information economy.
-Uptime Institute is recognized worldwide for the creation and administration of the Tier Standards & Certifications for Data Center Design, Construction (Facility) and Operational Sustainability.
+As an independent advisory organisation, Uptime Institute is focused on improving the performance, efficiency and reliability of the business critical infrastructure that underlies today’s global information economy.
+Uptime Institute is recognised worldwide for the creation and administration of the Tier Standards & Certifications for Data Centre Design, Construction (Facility) and Operational Sustainability.